swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 Characters in literal strings must come from the ASCII character set, which is a set of 127 character codes that is used by all modern programming languages and computers.
 Unfortunately, ASCII does not have room for non-Roman characters like accents or Eastern scripts.

+# Define what a unicode string is - the fact that it's another character set which is somewhat similar to ASCII
+Unicode
-Unicode strings in Python are specified with a leading u:
+strings in Python are specified with a leading u:

 ```python